karthyks/ProjectEra/README.md

 <b>ServerHook:</b>
 1. Passes systemInfo to the server, for eg. server load, memory usage, name, opened port info etc.
-This information can be helpful to write a powerful consensus protocol, to distribute the computing among the connected nodes.
+This information can be helpful to write a powerful consensus protocol, to distribute the computation among the connected nodes.

 <b>Module:</b><br/>
 Each module is hooked to the subserver either from the same machine or from other machines.
-By doing this, computing and storage can be distributed among the nodes effectively.
+By doing this, computation and storage can be distributed among the nodes effectively.

 <br><br>